 You use a wide range of products on a daily basis.
 You trust that they are safe to use, after all, how would you be able to purchase a product that is not safe to use?
 Unfortunately, that is not always the case as some products can be defective.
 A defective or unsafe product can cause you serious injury and damage.

 If you suffer an injury doing normal use of a product you may have a product liability claim.
-You will need to discuss the specifics of your case with a Virginia product liability attorney from Randall Page, P.C. immediately.
+You will need to discuss the specifics of your case with a Virginia product liability attorney from Randall, Page & Bruch, P.C. immediately.
 It is important to not throw the product away and to take pictures of everything if possible.

 There are three forms of product liability that your defective product can fall under.
 They are defective manufacturers, defective design, or inadequate warnings.
 A product that was manufactured with a defect is when the product was made with an error.
 This typically happens at the factory where the product was made.